-The visitor surveys were completed at 67 state parks and state natural areas.
+The visitor surveys were completed at 67 state parks.
 The surveys were distributed randomly by park staff on weekdays and weekends to both day and overnight users and distributed for an entire year to capture data for all four seasons.
 Park staff asked the visitor to return the survey either by mail or at the entrance gate before leaving the park.